bcxtorruella/startup/README.md

 - **Search** adds a searched word to the active user's historys and then moves to a `searchResult` papge where Rhymes and Similars are displayed (currently placeholder values).
 - **clickability** on search and history.
 If you click any of the words, it searches it for you to make Wikipedia-like link chains.
 - **For You** also has placeholder data, but algorithms are implemented for random word and most popular word.
 - **Users** -- logging in will save your searches to your user.
-Currently you can only enter the site by logging in, but there's also no password
+There isn't a password.
+You can also just press "sign in" to bypass.